AvLab-CV/Face-Detection-Database-Benchmark/README.md

     smin=0.1

-   - **2.Execute Exp3.m, and input the number of background image.**
+   - **2. Execute Exp3.m, and input the number of background image.**

    ![Alt text](ScreenClip.png?raw=true "Title")

-   - **3.Manually annotate the centers of faces to be synthesized.**
+   - **3. Manually annotate the centers of faces to be synthesized.**

    ![Alt text](synthesized.jpg?raw=true "Title")

-   - **4.The synthesized images and corresponding face masks will be automatically saved in the ”result” folder.
+   - **4. The synthesized images and corresponding face masks will be automatically saved in the ”result” folder.
 The file name will be saved as ”syn_X.jpg” and “gd_X.jpg”, where X is the background image    number.**

    ![Alt text](synthesized(1).jpg?raw=true "Title")